3. Assessment of Taught Schemes

 29. Degree scheme requirements may include additional rules, for example, to define the number of credits which can be taken outside of an Honours subject.
 Such rules may be used to encourage students to spend credits in related subject areas, within specified limits to ensure that scheme learning outcomes are met.
 For example, a department offering several Single Honours programmes may limit choice of options to modules from within the department except for a specified number taken from other departments within, or outside of, the department.
 Any such rules need to ensure that scheme learning outcomes are met and all student registrations will require approval by the relevant member of staff.

-30. Where students wish to depart from the scheme or Institute rules, approval is required by the Institute Director of Undergraduate or Postgraduate Studies.
+30. Where students wish to depart from the scheme rules, approval is required by the Faculty Associate Dean, Learning and Teaching.

 Joint Honours and Major/Minor Schemes

 31. It is possible (see above rules) to incorporate modules from other departments/subjects within individual scheme rules.
 Two or more subject areas can also be delivered as an interdisciplinary, integrated Single Honours scheme.
 A third means of enabling students to study different subjects is Joint Honours or Major/Minor schemes where two separate programmes can be taken together e.g. History and German.